arvidn/libtorrent/ed25519/readme.md

 License
 -------
-All code is in the public domain.
+All code is released under the zlib license.
+See license.txt for details.